Top 26 Employee Retention Strategies for the “New” Work World!

 Innovative employee retention strategies for the post-Covid work world

-As we step into the aftermath of the Covid crisis, the corporate world has gone through a reset.
+As we step into the aftermath of the Covid-19 crisis, the corporate world has gone through a reset.
 The number of remote jobs has increased.
-Company culture took a 360-degree turn.
+Company culture took a 180-degree turn.
 According to CNBC, 1 out of 4 Americans will be working remotely in 2021.

 Retaining your people post-pandemic might not be possible with your pre-pandemic measures.
-You need to constantly stay on your toes to keep ahead of the game, especially after Covid.
+You need to constantly stay on your toes to keep ahead of the game, especially after Covid-19.

-Thus, to help you with the changing business scenario, here are some creative ways of employee retention to help you in the war of talent.
+Thus, to help you in this war of talent, here are some creative ways of employee retention.

 1. Hiring for cultural fit